Mahaseel-Lab/code-challenge-assessment/backend/Online Quiz Platform.md

     - View user quiz history (completed quizzes)

 4. Implement JWT authentication for user registration and login.
 Return a JWT token upon successful login.
-5. Implement validation and error handling for the API endpoints.
+1. Implement validation and error handling for the API endpoints.
 Ensure that the API returns appropriate error messages for validation failures and other errors.
-6. Use MongoDB as the database to store user and quiz data.
+1. Use MongoDB as the database to store user and quiz data.
 You can use an ODM library like Mongoose to work with MongoDB.
-7. Use Redis to store quiz state (e.g., which questions were answered, time remaining) during the quiz.
-This can help users continue the quiz where they left off.
-8. Secure the application against common security vulnerabilities.
+1. Secure the application against common security vulnerabilities.
-9. Write unit tests for your controllers and services to ensure the functionality of your endpoints.
+1. Write unit tests for your controllers and services to ensure the functionality of your endpoints.
-10. Use proper project structure and organization following Express.js and Node.js best practices.
+1. Use proper project structure and organization following Express.js and Node.js best practices.

 **Bonus (Optional):**